1.6 Evidence-based youth policy

-A recent example of an ad-hoc cooperation between the Youth Board and the scientific community is the research “The relationship between young people in Cyprus with social networking and the internet”.
+An example of an ad-hoc cooperation between the Youth Board and the scientific community is the research “The relationship between young people in Cyprus with social networking and the internet”.
 The survey was conducted in 2020 by the Alexander college, with the support of the Youth Board of Cyprus.

 So far, there is no evidence-based evaluation of youth policies.

 The agency responsible for national statistics is the Statistical Service of Cyprus (CYSTAT).
 The aim of CYSTAT is to provide reliable and up-to-date statistical information.
 It is the competent authority responsible for the compilation and publication of most of the official statistical data in Cyprus.
 The statistics produced by CYSTAT concern all social and economic activities of the country.
 The sources of information are both the public and the private sector.
 Data from the private sector is collected mainly through surveys whereas from Government Departments and semi-Government organizations mostly through access to administrative records.

 CYSTAT conducts censuses (complete enumerations), sample surveys and ad-hoc surveys.
 The data is collected mainly through personal interviews.
 At the planning stage of the various surveys, CYSTAT takes into consideration requests and proposals from other Government Departments so that their needs are fulfilled.
 The Statistical Service collects data on various areas, some of which are irrelevant to young people.
 The key areas that are the subject of data collection and are relevant to youth are Population, Health, Education, Living Conditions and Social Protection and Labour Market.